bettycakez/blog/content/posts/digital_health_founder_advice.md

 </br>
 </br>

 <h2 id="manage-a-balanced-balance-sheet">5.
-Be more conservative about your company’s financial health than your non-healthcare peers</h2>
+Manage your financial health obsessively, more so than non-healthcare peers</h2>

 *The pitfall: Founders pushing growth at all costs, just to find themselves at the end of the line with zero cash in the bank.*